ISC-HEI/isc-hei-report/isc_template_report.typ

   // TODO : Make this suitable for different languages

-  // Compute a suitable supplement for french as they are not to my liking let getSupplement(it) = {
+  // Compute a suitable supplement as they are not to my liking let getSupplement(it) = {
     if(it.func() == image){
-      "Figure"
+      i18n(internal-language, "figure-name")
     } else if (it.func() == table){
-      "Table"
+      i18n(internal-language, "table-name")
     } else if (it.func() == raw){
-      "Listing"
+      i18n(internal-language, "listing-name")
     } else{
       auto
     }